Wine Appreciation 2 WAG 2 Group

 Same wine various prices, wines from ALDI etc etc

-A couple of members will choose the 6 bottles of wine each month - so members of the Group will be presenting about once a year with another person.
+A couple of members will choose the 6 bottles of wine each month -( you are reimbursed for the wine) so members of the Group will be presenting about once a year with another person.
 It will not be onerous and we don’t want long winded descriptions!!
 There's help and support.

 Each taster will be of 30ml, giving a total of 180ml (if you actually drink it all!).